tokenmill/timewords/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/lt.tokenmill/timewords.svg)](https://clojars.org/lt.tokenmill/timewords)

-Library to parse date string to java.util.Date object.
-When library cannot parse string it returns `nil`.
+Library to parse a date string to java.util.Date object.
+When the library cannot parse the input string it returns *`nil`*.

+More formally, from for types of temporal expressions: *time*, *duration*, *interval*, and *set*; only one type is of interest: *time*.
+Also, *time* type can be divided into two subtypes: fuzzy (e.g. last Sunday) and absolute (1st of January, 2017).
+To parse a fuzzy time string a *document time* (i.e. a `java.util.Date object`) is required.
+By default, document time is ``now``.

+The library is designed to support multiple languages.
+Currently two languages are supported: English and Lithuanian.

 # Usage